chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.11.9
+  - Switch from assertion that cd-hit-clusters only emit one read to a warning if they emit more than one read

 - 4.11.8
   - Support local non-host alignment